mpaulweeks/cfc2018/homework/blog/README.md

 - a paragraph describing your thoughts on the reading
   - include 3 lessons you learned
 - a link to your biography page from last week (get URL from pink site)
-- a working comments section
+- a working comments section (don't break the provided code)
+- change the copy from the example:
+  - page title (currently `Comments Example`)
+  - form labels (currently `Label 1`, `Label 2`)
+  - form button (currently `Button`)
-- custom styles
+- add your own custom styles to give the page character
+  - similar stuff as last week, colors and fonts are sufficient

 Upload the following to `students/<yourname>/blog/` by 8am on Monday, April 16
 - `index.html`